amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 ### Predicting the entire data set

-Below is the main part file pipeline.R which was used to run the predictions.
+Below is the main part of pipeline.R used to run the predictions.

 {% highlight r %}